-The professionals who walk our halls, the clients we serve and the organizations we support are evidence of Turner Padget’s commitment to diversity, and our dedication to creating a diverse workforce has long been a foundation of our firm’s success.
+The professionals who walk our halls, the clients we serve and the organizations we support are evidence of Turner Padget’s commitment to diversity.

-With regional, national and international clients, our professionals reflect those we serve.
 We hire and retain diverse individuals who bring varied talents, backgrounds and life experiences to both the courtroom and the boardroom.
-We promote diversity in numerous ways:
+Here are a few ways we promote diversity:

-- The firm has a formal Diversity Committee which seeks opportunities to enhance and develop the skills and talents of the firm's attorneys, identifies opportunities to work with diverse clients, educates the firm's attorneys and staff on diversity-related issues, and seeks ways to create and maintain an inclusive workforce that values and respects diversity and that is enhanced by openness, trust, teamwork, accountability and involvement.
+- Our formal Diversity Committee seeks opportunities to enhance and develop the skills and talents of the firm's attorneys, identifies opportunities to work with diverse clients, educates the firm's attorneys and staff on diversity-related issues, and seeks ways to create and maintain an inclusive workforce that values and respects diversity, enhanced by openness, trust, teamwork, accountability and involvement.

-- Turner Padget hosted a women’s leadership conference for all female attorneys and directors.
-This was a day-and-a-half retreat focused on leadership issues, achievements and goals for the following year.
+- We host a women’s leadership conference for all female attorneys and directors.
+This is a day-and-a-half retreat focused on leadership issues, achievements and goals for the following year.

-- The firm represents Columbia College, a private liberal arts women’s college, and actively supports the college by sponsoring speakers for the Leadership Institute of Columbia College.
+- We represent Columbia College, a private liberal arts women’s college, and actively support the college by sponsoring speakers for the Leadership Institute of Columbia College.

-- The firm represents Benedict College, a private historically black college (“HBC”), and sponsored the college’s annual Charter Day Scholarship Dinner.
-Reggie Belcher serves as an adjunct professor at Benedict College.
+- The firm represents Benedict College, a private historically black college (“HBC”), and we sponsor the college’s annual Charter Day Scholarship Dinner.
+Reggie Belcher serves as an adjunct professor there.

-- The firm supports the Black Law Students Associations at the University of South Carolina and the Charleston Law School and sponsors their annual banquets.
+- We support the Black Law Students Associations at the University of South Carolina and the Charleston Law School and, sponsor their annual banquets.

-- Nosi Ralephata and David Cobb are graduates of the Riley Diversity Leaders Initiative, which is affiliated with the Riley Institute at Furman University.
+- Riley Diversity Leaders Initiative, affiliated with the Riley Institute at Furman University

 Turner, Padget, Graham & Laney is committed to creating and maintaining a diverse and inclusive workforce, including attorneys and support staff, and conducting business with diverse clients.

-The firm broadly views diversity as all differences that make us unique and special—life and work experiences, culture and beliefs, race, ethnicity, gender, age, disability, marital status, religion, education, military service, and other distinguishing characteristics and aspects of life.
-The firm strives to foster and maintain a culture that values and embraces these differences so that our diversity strengthens and improves the entire organization.
+The firm broadly views diversity as all differences that make us unique and special—life and work experiences, culture and beliefs, race, color, national origin, ethnicity, gender, age, disability, marital status, religion, sexual orientation, gender identity, education, military service, differing abilities, and other distinguishing characteristics and aspects of life.
+The firm strives to foster and maintain a culture that values and embraces these differences, and includes diverse people in the life and work of the firm, so that our diversity strengthens and improves the entire organization.

 All employees share the responsibility for creating a workplace that values and respects diversity and inclusion and is enhanced by openness, trust, teamwork, accountability, and involvement.